eric-brechemier/masteringid-horizon/430-ACTION-MAPPING.md

 * Criteria to evaluate legitimate reasons to access sensitive information
 * List of alternatives, using anonymous or aggregate information.

-### Subgoal: Prevent Exploits of Employee Privileges Through Phishing
+### Subgoal: Prevent Exploitation of Employee Privileges Through Phishing

 #### Behavior: Do not provide credentials to untrusted sources